The Omarchy Manual DHH

 Themes

-Omarchy comes with six beautiful themes.
-You can select from them using Super + Ctrl + Shift + Space.
-Each theme styles the desktop, terminal, neovim, btop, notifications (mako), top bar (waybar), application launcher (wofi), and the lock screen (hyprlock).
+Omarchy comes with eleven beautiful themes.
+You can select between them using Super + Ctrl + Shift + Space (or under Style > Theme with the Omarchy menu on just Super + Alt + Space).
+Each theme styles the desktop, terminal, neovim, btop, notifications (mako), top bar (waybar), application launcher (walker), and the lock screen (hyprlock).

 • Move Hotkeys